 There is one (1) pumping station tributary to the Cockeysville Pump Station, Loveton Estates.
 The sewage is pumped from the 3.86 MGD Cockeysville Pumping Station through a 24-inch force main southerly along the Pennsylvania Railroad to the Texas Pumping Station.
+Flow is ultimately received by the Back River WWTP.

 The Cockeysville SRRR Plan was accepted by the EPA on September 29, 2016.
 Implementation of the Cockeysville SRRR plan recommendations have been delayed by real estate acquisition issues and will occur after the original September 29, 2020 deadline.
+Cockeysville Force Main & Texas Pump Station Influent Pipe Rehabilitation is completed.